Programme syllabus

 Degree awarded upon completion of the programme

-The Master's (120 credits) programme in Conservation and Management of Fish and Wildlife leads to a Master of Science with biology as the main field of study.
+The Master's (120 credits) programme Conservation and Management of Fish and Wildlife leads to a Master of Science with biology as the main field of study.
 A Degree of Master is a general qualification.

 Other qualifications may be awarded provided that the requirements for them are fulfilled.
 See SLU’s system of qualifications.